-There are controlled foreign companies rules which apply to non-UK resident companies controlled by UK residents and be subject to a tax charge which is less than 75% of the corresponding tax charge in the UK.
-The rules are aimed at "money-box" companies, "dividend trap" companies etc. There are a number of defences to an assessment one of which is an acceptable distribution policy which in essence is remitting 90% of the income to the UK.
-Under proposed legislation UK incorporated companies which became non-resident as a result of a double tax treaty prior to 1 April 2002 may become subject to the controlled foreign company rules.
+There are controlled foreign companies ('CFC') rules which apply to non-UK resident companies controlled by UK residents and be subject to a tax charge which is less than 75% of the corresponding tax charge in the UK.
+The rules are aimed at "money-box" companies, "dividend trap" companies etc. There are a number of defences to an assessment one of which is an acceptable distribution policy which in essence is remitting 90% of the net chargeable profits to the UK.
+In the 2007 budget the Government announced that it would issue a consultation paper to consider the CFC rules.
+A discussion document has now been published, with the proposed new regime for the taxation of foreign profits most likely to be implemented under the Finance Bill 2009